git-pull/tao-of-tmux/manuscript/05-session.md

 {language=shell, line-numbers=off}
     $ tmux switch-client -t dev

-This will switch to a session, named "dev", if it exists.
-No need to enter the `target-client` if you're already in a client.
+If already inside a client, this will switch to a session, named "dev", if it exists.

 ## Naming sessions